pkgcraft/pkgcraft/crates/pkgcruft/README.md

-As a workaround, the command `pk pkg metadata` can be called from any ebuild repo directory to generate related package metadata and on successful completion `pkgcraft scan` can be called.
+As a workaround, the command `pk pkg metadata` can be called from any ebuild repo directory to generate related package metadata and on successful completion `pkgcruft scan` can be called.

 # Requirements